 Need to spruce up your walls?
 Browse through hundreds of fine art posters at Prints Charming, a shop that also offers custom picture frame mouldings.

-Chocoholics go nuts at Calgary’s premier chocolatier Bernard Callebaut.
-This is the spot to snag souvenirs, not to mention satisfy your sweet tooth.
+Chocoholics go nuts at Calgary’s premier chocolatier, Bernard Callebaut.
+This is the spot to snag souvenirs and satisfy your sweet tooth.
 I’m partial to their massive bars of baking chocolate and cocoa.

 Calgary’s Hippest Hotel

-Within easy bag carrying distance lies Hotel Arts.
+Within easy bag-carrying distance lies Hotel Arts.
 I’m a huge fan of this pet-friendly boutique property.
-Not only does it offer complimentary Brooklyn Cruiser city bikes, but they’ll pack up a fancy picnic lunch for you, too.
+Not only does it offer complimentary Brooklyn Cruiser city bikes, but it’ll also pack up a fancy picnic lunch for you.
 Check out my review on that here.
 I’d be remiss if I didn’t mention their bathroom amenities.
 They stock Skoah, a Vancouver skincare line you’ll probably want to stash in your suitcase for use at home.

 I’m pretty sure this is the only hotel in Calgary with an outdoor pool, and while not large, it does the job.
-The vibe come summertime is Vegas pool party with all the beautiful people swanning about the outdoor patio.
-Come summer Saturday mornings, there’s poolside yoga courtesy of Hot Shop – even for non guests.
-Afterwards you can feel even more virtuous by plunging into the pool.
+In the summertime, the vibe is like a Vegas pool party with all the beautiful people swanning about the outdoor patio.
+On Saturday mornings, there’s poolside yoga courtesy of Hot Shop—even for non-guests.
+Afterwards, you can feel even more virtuous by plunging into the pool.

 Drinking Downtown Calgary